mschreie/homework/README.md

        - yum update
        - downloads git-repository to jump-host

+Markuss-MBP:homework mschreie$ ansible-playbook -i initial_hosts --ask-vault-pass -e @mysecrets.yml -e @config.yml 01_prepare_notebook.yml

+     This does the following
+       - add fqdn into local /etc/hosts to reach urls with browser from you notebook

 2) do further setup initiated from jumphost in the environment

 Markuss-MBP:homework mschreie$ ssh mschreie-redhat.com@oselab-8226.oslab.opentlc.com